From User Requirements to System Design

 Here are some of the reasons for gathering requirements:

-- To arrange your thoughts and ideas in a logical way
+- To arrange your thoughts and ideas logically.

-- To arrange someone else's thoughts and ideas in a logical way
+- To put someone else's thoughts and ideas logically.

 Here are some of the reasons often given for not carrying out requirements gathering:

-- Customer not available to meet and discuss requirements
+- Our customer is not available to meet and discuss requirements.

-- Requirements gathering seen as a waste of time
+- Requirements gathering is a waste of time.

-- Assuming we know what the customer requires without asking them
+- We know what the customer wants without asking them.

-When the customer finds it difficult to articulate their requirements, prototyping provides a low-cost way to help them visualise a potential solution.
-Often customers are not entirely sure what they want (particularly in software development projects), and a prototype can help tease out their requirements.
+When your customer finds it difficult to articulate their requirements, non-functional prototyping provides a low-cost way to help them visualise a potential solution.
+Often customers are not entirely sure of their needs (particularly in software development projects), and a non-functional prototype can help tease out their requirements.

-A proof of concept may be required if the technology is innovative, or the project team are unfamiliar with it.
-A proof of concept also confirms the IT department's capability to deliver the required solution.
+A proof of concept may be required if the technology is innovative or the project team are unfamiliar with it.
+A proof of concept confirms the IT department's capability to deliver the required solution.

-Once you have established and agreed on a clear set of requirements, the next step is to model the software solution.
-Using a recognised notation such as the Unified Modeling Language (UML) can be useful at this stage and help the team create a clear and unambiguous software design document.
+Once you have established and agreed on a firm set of requirements, the next step is to model the software solution.
+Using a recognised notation such as the Unified Modeling Language (UML) can be helpful at this stage and help the team create a clear and unambiguous software design document.

-Before building the solution, check the software design against the requirements to ensure that what you build meets the customers' needs.
-Revisit the requirements document regularly to make sure you are staying on-track.
+Before building the solution, check the software design against the requirements to ensure that what you build meets the customer's needs.
+Revisit the requirements regularly to make sure you are staying on track.